carpentries-incubator/julia-novice/_episodes/07-modules.md

 precise_trebuchet = aim(imprecise_trebuchet, environment)
 shoot_distance(precise_trebuchet, environment)
 ~~~
-{: .language-julia}
+{: .language-julia title="aim_trebuchet.jl"}

 Now Melissa can run `include(aim_trebuchet.jl)` in the REPL to execute her code.

-She also recognizes that she has a bunch of definitions at the beginning that she doesn't need to execute more than once in a session and some lines at the end that use these definitions which she might run more often.
+She also recognizes that she has a bunch of definitions at the beginning that
+she doesn't need to execute more than once in a session and some lines at the
+end that use these definitions which she might run more often.
-She will split these in two separate files and put the definitions into a _module_.
+She will split these in two separate files and put the definitions into a
+_module_.
-The module will put the definitions into their own namespace which is the module name.
+The module will put the definitions into their own namespace which is the
+module name.
-This means Melissa would need to put the module name before each definition if she uses it outside of the module.
+This means Melissa would need to put the module name before each definition if
+she uses it outside of the module.
-But she remembers from the [pkg episode]({{ page.root }}{% link _episodes/04-pkg.md %}) that she can export names that don't need to be prefixed.
+But she remembers from the [pkg episode](
+{{ page.root }}{% link _episodes/04-pkg.md %}) that she can export names that
+don't need to be prefixed.

-She names her module `MelissasModule` and accordingly the file `MelissasModule.jl`.
+She names her module `MelissasModule` and accordingly the file
+`MelissasModule.jl`.
-From this module she exports the names `aim`, `shoot_distance`, `Trebuchet` and `Environment`.
+From this module she exports the names `aim`, `shoot_distance`, `Trebuchet` and
+`Environment`.
 This way she can leave her other code unchanged.

 ~~~